Publications

 Zeyu Chen

 Abstract: This paper examines the unintended consequences of selective R&D subsidy policies that target leading firms, focusing on the innovation activities of non-subsidized competitors and new entrants.
 Although such subsidies are typically intended to stimulate innovation, the paper utilizes a Schumpeterian model to demonstrate that they may, in fact, discourage innovation among competitor firms and deter the entry of new firms, thereby undermining aggregate innovation.
-Empirical evidence from the "National Technological Innovation Demonstration Firm (NTIDF)" policy in China substantiates these theoretical predictions, showing a 21.7% increase in R&D expenditure by subsidized firms, contrasted with a 30% reduction in R&D investment among competitor firms lagging behind the productivity frontier and a 7.6% decline in private firm entry.
-Taken together, these divergent effects lead to an average 8.3% decrease in quality-weighted patent outputs at the industry–city pairs where certified demonstration firms are located.
-The paper highlights the necessity of accounting for competitive dynamics in the design of innovation policies.
+Empirical analysis of China's "National Technological Innovation Demonstration Firm (NTIDF)" policy supports these predictions: R&D expenditures increase by 21.7% for subsidized firms, but fall by 30% for lagging competitors and private firm entry declines by 7.6%.
+On average, quality-weighted patent output drops by 8.3% within affected city–industry pairs.
+Incorporating these findings and potential spatial spillovers into a quantitative trade model, counterfactual analysis reveals that the policy leads to a 0.049% reduction in national real GDP, despite covering only 3.3% of city–industry pairs before 2018.
+Therefore, this paper highlights the necessity of accounting for competitive dynamics in the design of innovation policies.

 Lineage Ties and Migration Dynamics: Clan Strength, Policy, and Demographic Divergence in Qing China